Essential things to pack for travelling + free PDF printable!

 - Any medicine you need to take

-I’m not providing links for medicine, as I’m a firm believer in buying medicine in a pharmacy where a pharmacist can provide you with any essential information.
+I’m not providing links for medicine, as I’m a firm believer in buying medicine in a pharmacy where a pharmacist can advise you – so no links from me on this, haha.

 You don’t need a professional or store-bought first aid kit.
 Some pain medicine and medicine for stomach troubles, plus a few other things, are all the essential things to pack for travelling you need.